Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 !!! note
     The Live Agent dashboard is in Beta.
 We encourage you to try this feature out and provide us with feedback.

-The Live Agent dashboard displays Live Agent metrics for a specific virtual agent.
+The Live Agent dashboard displays Live Agent metrics for a specific AI Agent.

 Using this dashboard, you can:

 - Keep track of how quickly human agents respond and resolve customer inquiries.
-- Monitor the total number of handovers for the virtual agent.
+- Monitor the total number of handovers for the AI Agent.
 - Summarize conversation statuses.
 - Evaluate conversation types based on assigned label.